A family raised $20,000 in tips for their 89-year-old pizza deliveryman

 When Newey delivered a large pineapple pizza to Gladys Valdez a few weeks ago with a smile and struck up a conversation — saying “Hi, gorgeous!” — Valdez was completely charmed.
-Usually, she said, delivery men just said hello and hand her a receipt.
+Usually, she said, delivery men just say hello and hand her a receipt.

 “He was just so friendly, really talkative, and just super sweet and genuine,” said Valdez, 32, an artist who makes eyelash extensions and T-shirt designs.

 She told her husband Carlos Valdez, 34, about the kind deliveryman, and even showed him the doorbell camera footage.
-In the video, Newey tells her that he had driven by her house countless times over the decades on his way to his nearby church.
+In the video, Newey tells her that he had driven by her house many times over the decades on his way to his nearby church.

-“He takes the time to tell you a little bit about himself and get to know you,” said Carlos Valdez, who manages Rooster’s Brewing Co. in Ogden, Utah.
+“He takes the time to tell you a little bit about himself and get to know you,” said Carlos Valdez, who manages Roosters Brewing Co. in Ogden, Utah.
 “I don’t know any pizza deliveryman who takes the time to do that.”

 Carlos Valdez was so taken with Newey’s friendliness and earnestness — and the fact that he was delivering pizza at his age — that he posted the doorbell camera footage on TikTok.